-Loans and receivables - loans and receivables are recognized at the date the Company becomes party to the contract and are recognized at fair value.
+Loans and receivables are recognized at the date the Company becomes party to the contract and are recognized at fair value.
 Subsequent to the recognition date, loans and receivables are measured at amortized costs.
 The Company classifies its accounts receivable as receivables.